 Welcome to my portfolio of work.
 Here you can learn all about my complete career — Experience, project management, event preparations, course conditions and philosophy — all with details and images to see first-hand of my work.
 Just click on any of the links located under the portfolio section in the navigation.

 Knowledgeable in producing high-quality course conditions at multiple facility types and budgetary limits

 Excellent leadership developed through “hands-on” management style and superior communication skills

 Strong agronomic, work, and educational background supplemented by continuing education

 Thorough knowledge of all aspects of golf course construction, including renovation and new construction

 Superior budget forecasting, implementation of long range plans, and proficiency with business software

 Marine Park #7

-Having experience working on the golf services side of the industry and being an avid golfer, I understand and place much value in playbility of the golf course.
+Having experience working on the golf services side of the industry and being an avid golfer, I understand and place much value in playability of the golf course.
 In fact, it is the number one priority when developing any kind of maintenance programs, especially for greens.
 Firm and fast is the mantra heard throughout the golf world and I strive to provide this style of course when budgetary and weather constraints allow such conditions.
-This is acheived through tightly managing fertility, water management, cultural practices, and quality of cut.
+This is achieved through tightly managing fertility, water management, cultural practices, and quality of cut.